-3. Newcastle University in England.

-The documentation to accompany BRICK WALL has been put here as it not easy to read jpg images on a kindle.
-This miserable documentation shows the power of a university over an individual; the individual has no chance, even if your M.P. is Gordon Brown.
+Here is the documentation to accompany BRICK WALL.
+This miserable correspondence shows the power of a university over an individual; the individual has no chance, even if your M.P. is Gordon Brown.
 The book is a much more interesting read I promise.

 Feel free to contact me if you have been similarly affected (you are not the first and you won't be the last).
 It is no disgrace to fail the architecture course at any institution, on the contrary I believe it is a real sign of intelligence and a questioning mind.

-### Second edition